This document provides a step-by-step guide to reproduce the results

 These are saved to

-Exploration/convergence_data/error_plot.pdf
+Exploration/convergence_data/error_plot.pdf and

 Figure S1A